dayogreats/ruby_api_call_lesson/README.md

 We will walk  through the demo codes together.

 # Ruby standard libraries
+It is important i mention the underlisted:
 + [Open-uri](https://ruby-doc.org/stdlib-2.3.0/libdoc/open-uri/rdoc/OpenURI.html) is an easy-to-use wrapper for Net::HTTP, Net::HTTPS and Net::FTP
 + [Net::HTTP](https://ruby-doc.org/stdlib-2.3.0/libdoc/net/http/rdoc/Net/HTTP.html) provides a rich library which can be used to build HTTP user-agents
 + [URI](https://ruby-doc.org/stdlib-2.3.0/libdoc/uri/rdoc/URI.html) requiring `net/http` will also require ‘uri’ so you don’t need to require it separately

-In this lesson we will focus on `open-uri` because it makes it possible to open an http, https or ftp URL as though it were a file:
+But for the sake of this lesson we will focus on `open-uri` only because it makes it possible for us to open an http, https or ftp URL as though it were a file:

-# Example)
+# Example

-** Scraping the web with `open-uri`
+Scraping the web with `open-uri`
 ```
 open("http://www.ruby-lang.org/") {|f|
   f.each_line {|line| p line}